 a) Seminars on Swami Vivekananda's ideas are arranged in the college.
 Eminent speakers from all walks of life starting from Professors coming from Science, Arts and Engineering fields, Vice-Chancellors, Monks of the Ramakrishna Mission and many other dignitaries enlighten the students towards right understanding and implementation of Swamiji's bold and strong ideas.
-They shed light on different aspects of the great one's life and message like Vivekananda's concepts on Education, Science and Technology, Service, Nation-building, Youth, Human Development and so on.
+They shed light on different aspects of the great one's life and message like Vivekananda's concepts on Education, Science and Technology, Service, b) Books on value education and personality development are often distributed among the students free of cost.

+Nation-building, Youth, Human Development and so on.
 Thus, inspirations run along varying channels and mould the student community according to one's unique tendencies but always in a positive direction.